When the unthinkable first happened, it was early on a Saturday and I’d just woken up.

-Most emergencies DON’T actually happen right before your wedding – in fact, so far we’ve NEVER had an emergency that was quite that last-minute!
+Most emergencies DON’T actually happen right before your wedding.
 The most common types of problems happen with a few days’ notice: The out-of-town funeral that gets scheduled on Thursday for Saturday, or the crippling (and contagious) stomach bug that settles in Friday but is going to last for several days.

 If that’s the kind of emergency your DJ has, you’ll know as soon as we do.
 So you’ll still get the chance to chat with your On-call DJ and make sure things are in order before your wedding day begins.

 Our DJs love their jobs, and they take those jobs pretty seriously.
 Once we match you with a given DJ, there’s not much he or she wouldn’t overcome to follow through on that commitment to you.
 Which is why emergencies like I’ve described in this post are so rare.

 How rare?
 In my experience, the kind of emergency that would require an On-call DJ crops up 3 or 4 times out of every 1000 events.